The following professionals lent their expertise to this article:

 • Personal and Professional Conduct

 Developed understanding of the appropriate roles, responsibilities, attitudes, behaviors, and boundaries of personal and professional conduct related to mental and behavioral health practice.
-Demonstrated adherence to established ethical standards concerning confidentiality, sensitivity to diverse client populations, and a commitment to lifelong professional growth.
+Demonstrated adherence to established ethical standards.

 Common Courses